starjardin/gatsby-portfolio/content/posts/country-quiz.md

 After a month and half of learning react I built this site to practice what I have just learned because I think putting things into practice is the best way to learn.
 I think it was worth building something after a hard work of learning the basic concepts of react.

-The app display a quiz that allows a user to select an option given four options.
+The app displays a quiz that allows a user to select an option given four options.
 For each round, users are asked to guess a name of a country given the flag or the capital of a country.
 The goal, for users, in this app is to score as high as possible.
 I did this project to get myself round to react context, react hooks and styled-components.

 <a href='https://github.com/starjardin/country-quiz'>Code</a>
 <a href='https://country-quiz-tantely.netlify.app/'>Demo</a>